Mozart Distillerie

 Mozart Distillerie GmbH (established 1954) of Salzburg, Austria, is a maker of chocolate liqueurs.
-The firm was previously known as H.C.
-König and Harald König is the Chief Executive and President.

 Branding

 The firm has successfully developed a brand based around Wolfgang Amadeus Mozart, who was born in Salzburg, which emphasises the blending of different elements that make up a liqueur in a similar way to the different parts of a work of music.
-The firm claims that the Andante from Mozart's String Quartet No. 2 in D major, K. 155 (K. 134a) is played into each batch approximately 380 times (during a 24-hour period) as part of the manufacturing process, which they describe as "soundmilling".
-In addition, ultrasound is used in order to pulverise the cocoa and achieve a smoother consistency in the finished product.

 Distinctive packaging has been developed using short, round, shiny, foil-covered bottles that contrast with the tall bottles often used for alcoholic beverages and enable the liqueur to be double-stacked on the shelf in a retail outlet, allowing more product to be displayed in the same shelf space.

 Investors

-In 2008, Suntory Limited, part of the Suntory Group, acquired 50% of Mozart Distillerie GmbH from Bevipar AG, König Vermögens-Verwaltungs- Gesellschaft mbH and Dkfm Harald König at a price of one billion Yen in order to expand its portfolio of premium alcoholic beverage brands.
+In 2008, Suntory Limited, part of the Suntory Group, acquired 50% of Mozart Distillerie GmbH from Bevipar AG, König Vermögens-Verwaltungs- Gesellschaft mbH and Dkfm Harald König in order to expand its portfolio of premium alcoholic beverage brands.
 Suntory had imported Mozart Distillerie products into Japan since 1990 under an agency contract with the Austrian company.
 It has partnerships with more than 40 companies and uses its powerful distribution network to sell more than 70 brands of western spirits into "emerging" markets like India and China.
 The deal allowed Mozart Distillerie to expand its sales outside the European market.